-- These dogs have the least behavioral problems as compared to other four types of GSDs.
+- Have the least behavioral problems as compared to other four types of GSDs.

-- These dogs are best for chasing down criminals, patrolling border territories, protection jobs and search & rescue operations.
+- Best for chasing down criminals, patrolling border territories, protection jobs and search & rescue operations.

-So it was all about 5 different types of German Shepherd breeds and their traits.
+So it was all about 5 different types of German Shepherd breeds, their features, and traits.
+Hope, this article would have provided enough information about them.
 If you like this post then don’t forget to share with other people.
 Share your suggestions or feedback in the comments section below.